SamLam140330/SelfLearning2/README.md

 # SelfLearning2

-This repository is used for me to self-study.
+This repository is used for me to learning something.
 All the code may not be correct!

-Learning how to save and load data in Unity.
-Trying to use BinaryFormatter and JSON with encryption.
+Learning how to save, encrypt and load data in Unity.
+Trying to use BinaryFormatter with hash for data verified.